TNanukem/scikit-net/paper/paper.md

 complex phenomena and can be considered as an extension to the graph theory, have been changing the society.
 Both of those areas can be related to the task of 'learning' from data [@book].

-It seems, however to be a gap on the interface between those two research areas.
+It seems, however, to be a gap on the interface between those two research areas.
 It was already shown that one can leverage both, using complex networks to improve machine learning methods, and using machine learning to exploit the information on complex networks to achieve better results.
 However, little to no implementation of methods that can be used on both areas has been open-sourced.
 And for those who did, it was not done in any unified way.
-`sknet` comes a library to solve this gap.
+`sknet` comes as a library to solve this gap.

 # Statement of need

-`sknet` is a sklearn [@sklearn_api] and NetworkX [@SciPyProceedings_11] compatible Python package for machine learning in complex networks.
+`sknet` is a sklearn [@sklearn_api] and `NetworkX` [@SciPyProceedings_11] compatible Python package for machine learning tasks in complex networks.

 `sknet` was designed to be used by both researchers and by students in courses on Machine Learning or Complex Networks.
-As far as the author knows, no unified package was developed focusing on Machine Learning on Complex Networks, altough NetworkX presents some algorithms that could be considered Machine Learning methods.
+As far as the author knows, no unified package was developed focusing on Machine Learning on Complex Networks while trying to maintain the known API from `sklearn`.
+Altough NetworkX presents some algorithms that could be considered Machine Learning methods, this is not the focus of the library.

 # Library overview